brnomade/cmoc-integration-visual-studio-code/README.md

 Terminal >> Run Task >> CMOC - build active file - targer CoCo

 before building, makes sure to open the tasks.json file and adjust the last build task argument.
 It is the -l parameter.
-If any library needs to be included in the build than the library name needs to be added. example: -lbgraph.
+To include any required library in the build add the library name after the parameter.
+Add additional lines for each extra library and use the -l parameter for each one of them. example: -lbgraph.
 If no library needs to be included, remove the parameter.

 to run a file: